 Having a mindset and living a life of abundance rather than scarcity will change the direction of your life forever!!
 Enjoy the Journey!!!

 “Opinions voiced in this recording are for general information only and not intended to offer specific advice or recommendations to any individual.
 All performance references are historical and no guarantee of future results.
 All indices are unmanaged and not available for direct investment.”

 Episode 30: LLC’s and S-Corps- Part 3 of Legal Structures for setting up your own business!
-Montgomery Financial Services, LLC
+Montgomery Financial, LLC

 Disclaimer: Please do not take advice from me on this show.
 As a licensed Fiduciary I am only allowed to give advice to clients.
 So, unless you’re a client I can’t give you advice because I don’t know you.
 So, think of this as helpful hints and education only.
 And please before implementing any information or ideas you hear on this show always consult your legal adviser, your tax adviser, and your financial adviser…………. right? that’s just common sense.